qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 custom item-level variable from the list and click the |signMinus| button to remove it.

-More information on variables usage in the General Tools :ref:`general_tools_variables` section.
+More information on variables usage in the :ref:`general_tools_variables` section.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.